 The 10 Best Business Books for Women

-The 10 Best Business Books that Focus on Women Entrepreneurs
+The 10 Best Business Books for Women Entrepreneurs:

 By Cara Alwill Leyba

 Often touted alongside other ‘girl power’ books like “#Girlboss,” this book by life coach Cara Alwill Leyba emphasizes the importance of women empowering each other.

 As the author writes, “Wisdom is meant to be shared, so let’s start sharing what we’ve learned to make each other better.”

 In a society that often pits females against each other, Leyba’s message is as refreshing as it is poignant.

 By Lois P. Frankel, PhD

 “Nice Girls Don’t Get the Corner Office” is a must-read book for female readers that want to build their careers.

 In this book, Frankel points out that women often neglect to advocate for themselves.
 This is because they confuse negotiation with confrontation and consider it something to avoid.
 Her list of over 130 “nice girl” gaffes serve as a gentle reminder that women are often raised differently from men.
 Plus, she provides tips on how to correct it in the future.